GoelBiju/Visualising-Optimisation-Data/README.md

 ## Plugins

+To create a plugin you can copy any of the existing plugins in the `packages` folder.

-To configure a plugin give a specific name you will have to change:
+To configure the plugin to work with the frontend, you will need to set its name and description through the files in the plugin folder:

 1. `webpackConfig.output.library` in `craco.config.js` to the plugin name,